gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 rounds of proofreading and editing before you're happy with your writing.

 Use the [Hemingway App](http://www.hemingwayapp.com/).
-There’s nothing magical about this simple tool, but it will automatically detect widely agreed-upon style issues:
+There’s nothing magical about this tool, but it will automatically detect widely agreed-upon style issues:

 * passive voice